compphylo/compphylo.github.io/MexicoCity2023/PTA_Inference.md

 > are in an aggregated sense.
 You can do this cross-validation in PTA, but we're
 > not going to do it right now for lack of time.
 Details are in the online documentation.

+Looking at the regression cross-validation plots, the take-home message here
+is: parameter estimates are pretty good and seem pretty reliable **for the given set of parameters used to generate these specific simulations.**

+> **Activity: Attempt to predict `t_s` values for mystery simulations**
+> Returning to the mystery simulations in `example_data/MG-Snakes/sim-msfs/`,
+> the `true-values.txt` file also records the _known_ `t_s` values for
+> each of the simulations.
+Choose one of these and in a new notebook cell try
+> to re-run the regression procedure we just Don't peek until you have
+> a guess for your mSFS!
+How close did you get?

 ### Running PTA on your own data

+Ok, now you have seen what we can do with PTA.
+The next obvious question is **"How do I run this on my own data?**